Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 Having estimated the relevant magnetic field strengths, we explore their importance for the outflow.
 Following \cite{owen_2014}, we calculate the ratio of ram pressure to magnetic pressure:

 for both the stellar wind and the planetary outflow, where $\dot{M}$, $v$, and $B$ are defined at radial distance $r$.
 For the stellar wind, we assume the speed is the same as it is for the Sun (400 km/s).
+The speed does drop as one approaches the Sun, but not dramatically; \cite{venzmer_2018} predicted that the Parker Solar Probe would see a speed of 340 km/s at 0.16 AU and 290 km/s at 0.046 AU.
+What Parker actually measured near perihelion on January 17, 2021, when it was 0.10 AU from the Sun, was 250--320 km/s.
 To calculate the mass loss rate, we use the astrospheric observations of \cite{wood_2005b}.
 This study found that the mass-loss rate scales with the X-ray flux as $\dot{M} \propto F_X^{1.34 \pm 0.18}$ until $F_X = 7 \times 10^{5}$ erg cm$^{-2}$ s$^{-1}$, at which point it abruptly falls from $\sim$80$\times$ solar to $\sim$8$\times$ solar.
 This may be due to a large-scale change in magnetic topology, as extremely active stars tend to have a polar starspot while less active stars have more starspots at low latitudes.
 HD 63433 has an X-ray flux of $F_X = 1.4 \times 10^{6}$ (cgs), which is just past the transition point between these two regimes.
 We therefore adopt a value of 1.2\e{13} g/s, corresponding to the lower value of 8 times solar mass loss rate.
 This value is similar to the 16$\times$ predicted by simulations in \cite{cranmer_2017}, but it is possible that the star's actual mass loss rate is closer to 80x solar.

 Using this stellar mass loss rate, we can obtain an initial estimate for the ratio of ram to magnetic pressure if we assume that the stellar magnetic field is a dipole unaffected by the wind.
 We find that $\Lambda_* = 43$ for b and $\Lambda_* = 690$ for c.
 However, the very high $\Lambda_*$ means that the stellar magnetic field is carried with the wind and should be nearly radial at the positions of the two planets.
 The stellar magnetic field at the location of the planet will therefore be much higher, and the corresponding $\Lambda_*$ will be much lower, than this simple dipole model predicts.